SagarMeisheri/handson.ai/README.md

 1. Check that your `.env` file is set up correctly
 2. Verify your OpenRouter API key is valid
+3. Ensure Python 3.10+ is installed (required for JobSpy)
-3. Ensure all dependencies are installed: `pip install -r requirements.txt`
+4. Ensure all dependencies are installed: `pip install -r requirements.txt`
-4. Open an issue on GitHub
+5. Open an issue on GitHub

 ## 🌟 Star This Repo